-If you want to discuss the testing requirements in more detail or get your materials tested for certification, email firstname.lastname@example.org and we'll get back to you within one business day!
+If you want to discuss the testing requirements in more detail or get your materials tested for certification, contact us through the form at the bottom of this page, and we'll get back to you within one business day.

-What is the regulation and what does it concern?
+What is the EU Plastics Regulation and what does it concern?

-The EU Commission Regulation No 10/2011 lays the principles for manufacturing, testing, and assessing the safety of plastic food contact materials.
-It includes the list of raw materials allowed in the production of plastic food contact materials and the test methods that must be used to demonstrate the compliance of plastic FCMs.
+EU Commission Regulation No 10/20112 lays the principles for manufacturing, testing, and assessing the safety of plastic food contact materials.
+It includes the list of raw materials allowed in the production of plastic FCMs and the test methods that must be used to demonstrate that materials are compliant.

 Overall migration testing by EU regulation

 The overall migration limit (OML) is the sum of all the compounds that might migrate from the material into food.
 The OML shows how inert the material is towards food, and is most often tested by placing the FCM in contact with a specific solvent that mimics food.
-You can find more information about the solvents and testing specifications in our article about overall migration testing.
-The total amount of migrated substances is then determined and compared to the limit given in Regulation (EU) No 10/2011.
+The total amount of migrated substances is determined and compared to the limit given in Regulation (EU) No 10/2011.
 Overall migration testing is performed according to EN 1186 standard.

 Specific migration testing by EU regulation